in28minutes/in28minutes.github.io/azure-roadmap.md

     description:
     icon: lni-download
 objectives:
-  - Azure
+  - Get started with Azure
-  - Hands-on
-  - Database
-  - Compute
-  - Security
-  - Networking
+  - Go Hands-On
+  - Learn the Most Important Services
+  - Prepare for 3 Awesome Fundamental Certifications
 testimonials:
   - name: Learner
     comment: Get certified quickly without even looking for other resources.
 Just watch videos for 2 days and appeared for the exam and cleared the exam.